vmstan/gravity-sync/README.md

 ### Option 2

-Download the latest release from [https://github.com/vmstan/gravity-sync/releases](https://github.com/vmstan/gravity-sync/releases) and exact the files to your server.
+So a life on the wildside of file sync isn't for you?
+That's fine.

-Example:
+Download the latest release from [GitHub](https://github.com/vmstan/gravity-sync/releases) and extract the files to your server.

 ```
 cd ~